There is no cure for attention deficit hyperactivity disorder (ADHD). However, natural treatments may help people cope with the condition.

 - seeking guidance or counseling from professionals to help organize and manage their lives better

 - combining medication with therapies that focused on trying to change behavior

-- talking to friends, family, and colleagues about their condition
+- talking with friends, family, and colleagues about their condition

 Treatment for ADHD usually combines medication and behavioral therapies.
-Some natural and lifestyle remedies can help, but people with a diagnosis of ADHD should follow their doctor’s instructions.
+And while some natural and lifestyle remedies can help, people with a diagnosis of the condition should follow their doctor’s instructions.

-Supplements and natural remedies can affect the body just as prescription or over-the-counter medicines can.
-These alternative treatments can have side effects and may interact with other drugs.
+Supplements and natural remedies can affect the body just as well as prescription or over-the-counter medicines.
+However, these alternative treatments can have side effects and may interact with other drugs.

-People should speak to a doctor before trying any new remedies, including supplements, and before stopping any existing medication.
+Before trying any new remedies, including supplements, people should speak with a doctor before stopping any existing medication.